VinAiello/ELK-Project/README.md

 * We can then test that our load balancer and backened pool are working by shutting down our Web-1 VM and trying to load the link, and then again having Web-1 back on and shutting down our Web-2 VM.

 ## Starting Our ELK Stack
+We want to implement the ELK stack into our cloud network now so that we can have access to logging of data, analytics, and monitoring of our network.
+We will start by creating another virtual network to host the stack on.
+###### ELK stack includes Elasticsearch, Logstash, and Kibana as the tools used.
+* This new virtual network will be within our same resource group, and this time we are going to use a different region to place it in, to help keep it separate from our other resouces.
+* If we check in the "**IP Addresses**" tab, we should double check that Azure made a different network space for us with a different assigned IP range than for our other network.
+* After the ELK virtual network has been created, we will set up a peer connection between our virtual networks in the "**Peerings**" tab, which will allow traffic to pass between both networks.

+## Our ELK VM
+After setting up the peering between the networks, we want to create a new VM that will host our ELK tools.
+* We will start back in our terminal